ShengzheXu/Synthetic-Data-Generation-for-Security-Applications/documents/MeetingNote.md

 1. Question: the more bins we have, after the normalization, the probability absolute value for each bin is smaller.
     Then the likelihood would go more bad.
 Does this makes sense?

+    Maybe not able to compare baseline1 and baseline2, if the metric is different

+2. the shape of baseline3 looks better, but the absolute value still very large.
+    Maybe it's because many rows' byt very small?

 # June 2nd Sun plan

 1. [Done] fix: baseline2 save_model memory error